marcelofern/marcelofern.github.io/notes/programming_languages/python/syntax/switch.md

 Source: https://github.com/kraken-tech/psycopack/pull/4#discussion_r2030547248

-Perhaps that discussion cares further scrutinity?

-After evaluating the PEP and the official Python docs, it's clearer to me that what this code above does is already structural pattern matching.
+After evaluating the PEP and the official Python docs, it seems to me that what this code above does is already structural pattern matching.
 E.g., I am not comparing the exact value (like C switch statements), I am comparing an object type, shape, and value.

 To further strengthen that position, there's this example from "matching objects" in the canonical pep tutorial for `switch` statements.